vsvai/dukan.in/README.md

 DESCRIPTION
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+This is the documentation with reference to the Web Based Application DUKAN.
 This Documentation Provides All the necessary Inforamation about the COVID-19.

 The Government of India  have posed a lockdown in the entire country to reduce the spread of the deadly virus novel COVID-19.
 Social Distancing has been suggested and is considered to be the key to minimise its effect on the society.
 However, it has not been implemented to its full stretch as purchase of daily essential goods is still being carried out and it cannot be avoided.
 Long queues are visible outside stores of essential goods and products, people do try